Women in film: Women's cinema

 Director Kathryn Bigelow works in male-dominated genres like science fiction, action, and horror.
 She became the first woman to win both the Academy Award for Best Director and the Directors Guild of America Award in 2010 for The Hurt Locker.
 Catherine Hardwicke's films have grossed a cumulative total of $551.8 million.
 Her most successful films are Twilight (2008) and Red Riding Hood (2011).

 Nancy Meyers has had success with her five features: The Parent Trap (1998), What Women Want (2000), Something's Gotta Give (2003), The Holiday (2006) and It's Complicated (2009) which have amassed $1,157.2 million worldwide.
 Before she started her directorial career she wrote some other successful films like Private Benjamin (1980) for which she was nominated for the Academy Award for Best Original Screenplay, Baby Boom (1987) or Father of the Bride (1991).

 Sofia Coppola is the youngest child and only daughter of filmmakers Eleanor and Francis Ford Coppola.

 Sofia Coppola is a critically acclaimed director who has also had financial success.
 Her award-winning film Lost in Translation (2003) grossed over $119 million.

-Julie Taymor's film Frida about revered Mexican artist Frida Kahlo was nominated for five Academy Awards, and her "1960s Beatles jukebox musical" Across the Universe won approval from both Yoko Ono and Paul McCartney.
+Julie Taymor's film Frida about revered Mexican artist Frida Kahlo was nominated for six Academy Awards, and her "1960s Beatles jukebox musical" Across the Universe won approval from both Yoko Ono and Paul McCartney.
 These films developed her reputation for respectful handling of the sensitive legacy of artists amongst their fans.

 Julie Dash's Daughters of the Dust (1991) was the first full-length film with general theatrical release written and directed by an African American woman.
 Since then there have been several African women who have written, produced or directed films with national release.
 In 1994 Darnell Martin became the first African American woman to write and direct a film produced by a major studio when Columbia Pictures backed I Like It Like That.
 Nnegest Likké is the first African American woman to write, direct and act in a full-length movie released by a major studio, Phat Girlz (2006) starring Jimmy Jean-Louis and Mo'Nique.